 Barbara is all in one of what I already mentioned: both simple and having a wide range of material to present minimalism.
 She will guide you and inspire you daily in various aspects of everyday life, allowing each one to find what suits him/her/them.

 Pinterest minimalism with @simplyfiercely

 For her considerable knowledge and experience over the years and the road.
 She certainly has many kilometres both on her “minimalimeter” and milometer… The lady is offering her wisdom after Barbara’s inspiration it’s the perfect addition!
 A plus is that she travels!

 She was the first one, in my case anyway.
 Because she was already into sharing minimalism long before the others and maybe a little bit because she is French, but don’t worry this book is translated into English!
 Anyway, this book is a kind of minimalism bible or dictionary.
 Very easy to use, read.
 Simply perfect!

 A blog and classes about minimalism with Courtney Carver

 With “Be more with Less” because she is a great teacher, especially for the beginners.
-I want to say also because of her primary motivation: her personal health.
-This, I think, is a very interesting approach because it’s so much more powerful than adding simplicity in our lives.
+I want to say also because of her primary motivation: her health.
+This, I think, is a fascinating approach because it’s so much more powerful than adding simplicity to our lives.